At CBHS we help you manage your health challenges. We believe in offering you the services, support and tools you need to live your best life.

 If you have a daily co-payment on your membership, you will need to pay the relevant daily co-payment each day that you are hospitalised up to a maximum of 6 days per person or 12 days per family per calendar year.
 If your baby needs to be admitted to hospital, you will be required to pay the relevant daily co-payment unless you have reached your family maximum of 12 days.

-You don’t need to pay the relevant daily co-payment for dependants on your membership if you have LiveLife (Gold)*, StepUp (Bronze Plus), or Comprehensive Hospital (Gold).
-If you have KickStart (Basic Plus), Basic Plus Hospital 500 or Basic Plus Hospital 750 the daily co-payment or excess applies for dependants on your membership.
+You don’t need to pay the relevant daily co-payment for dependants on your membership if you have Complete Gold Hospital.
+If you have KickStart (Basic Plus), the daily co-payment applies for dependants on your membership.

 For more details on daily co-payments, contact Member Care on 1300 654 123.

-To claim for pre/antenatal classes you’ll need to provide CBHS with an official receipt showing the provider's name, qualifications, dates and cost of each class.
-Pre/antenatal classes provided by a registered nurse or midwife are covered under the midwifery limit on Top Extras, and Prestige (Gold) and LiveLife (Gold) packaged cover.
-CBHS will pay you 70% of the cost on Top Extras and LiveLife (Gold) and 90% of cost on Prestige (Gold), up to a maximum of $500.00 per calendar year.
+To claim for pre/antenatal classes you’ll need to provide CBHS with an official receipt showing the provider's name, nurse's registration number, dates and cost of each class.
+Pre/antenatal classes provided by a registered nurse or midwife are covered under the midwifery limit on Top Extras.
+CBHS will pay you 100% when you're on Top Extras, up to the overall limit.

-We can help if you have Top Extras, Prestige (Gold) or LiveLife (Gold) package cover.
-Lactation classes come under the midwifery benefit, which entitles you to 70% of the cost up to a maximum of $500 per confinement.
+We can help if you have Top Extras cover.
+Lactation classes come under the midwifery benefit, which entitles you to 100% of the cost up to the overall limit.